Balboa Park Upper Yard

 A partnership well qualified

-Scott Falcone of Falcone Development Services is serving as a development consultant.
-Falcone, a long-time District 11 resident with roots in the Balboa Park area, will assist with community relations and engagement.
+Scott Falcone of Falcone Development Services is serving as a development consultant to Mission Housing.
+Falcone, a long-time neighborhood resident, will assist with community relations and engagement.
 He will also provide consultation on major aspects of the development process.

 Caritas Management Corporation will be the property manager.